Contact Us Today

 Prebuilt log cabins are designed to be efficient.
 Our cabins are built in a manufacturing plant, inside an entirely controlled environment.
 Afterward, the cabin is sent to your location, where it’s anchored to your foundation.
 And it doesn’t take long.

 One last thing about our beautiful log cabin homes that should put your mind at ease: each one of our Certified Modular Homes is inspected in our factories, ensuring that it meets current building codes.
-The homes are also certified for each state that they are sent to.
+The homes are specifically certified for each state that they are sent to.

 5 Log Cabin Styles